 - Celebrating successful marketing projects (& setting goals for 2022)Happy new year! … Wait that was like a month ago.
 What’s so special about Jan 1st?
 On January 1st, I was going to make a blog/vlog for my business about all the things I’ve done in the last year and all the things I wanted to do in the upcoming year.
 And I did…

 - “Geeky” marketing campaign for an IT company in Springfield MOComputer Geeks began 20 years ago as a local break-fix shop, repairing computers, removing computer viruses, and selling computers.
 It grew to become a regional managed IT service provider and off-site backup facility, offering technology installation, customer support, remote monitoring, and maintenance for thousands of computers each day.
-It needed a new website to reflect…
+So it needed a new website to…

 - Bilingual website design celebrates diversityIt’s common for brick-and-mortar businesses to put handicapped parking spaces right in front of their buildings since a significant percentage of people have trouble walking long distances due to age, injury, or disability.
 In a similar way, if your target audience includes a significant number of people who speak a language other than English, you…